maxdug/maxdug.github.io/ethos/index.md

 * Deal with what is weighing most on your mind
 * Keep to the Plan, One task at a time
 * Don't rush anything you don't have to
+* Prioritize Sleep
+    * no phone, tv, or anything in the bedroom.
+    * The bedroom is only for sleep, sex, and clothes
+* Prioritize Exersise
+    * every day eliptical and stretching routine or running
+* Eat real Food
+    * Eat real food
+    * not to much
+    * mostly plants
+* Entertainment is not a hobby
+* Don't be an asshole, defer to others whenever possible

 * Work to be healthy